-Mohler Wildlife Area webpage
+Mohler Wildlife Area

-Mohler Wildlife Area map
+About Mohler Wildlife Area

 The 46-acre Mohler Wildlife Area is situated in northeastern Ohio in western Holmes County.
 The area is located a half-mile south of OH-3 and approximately 2 miles east of Loudonville.
 The area lies in the glaciated central hills region of Ohio, with moderately rolling topography.